fentybit/PlanMyMDVisit/spec.md

 ```

 - [x] Your application must provide standard user authentication, including signup, login, logout, and passwords. <br>
-<p>Standard user authentication is provided. <br>
+Standard user authentication is provided. <br>
-Password is managed by Ruby gem `bcrpyt` and Active Record macro `has_secure_password`.</p>
+Password is managed by Ruby gem `bcrpyt` and Active Record macro `has_secure_password`. <br>

 - [x] Your authentication system must also allow login from some other service.
-Facebook, Twitter, Foursquare, Github, etc...
+Facebook, Twitter, Foursquare, Github, etc... <br>
-<p>GitHub OmniAuth is provided as a third authentication system.</p>
+GitHub OmniAuth is provided as a third authentication system.

 - [x] You must include and make use of a nested resource with the appropriate RESTful URLs.
   > • You must include a nested `new` route with form that relates to the parent resource